programmerer1/airdrop-eligibility-agent-v2/README.md

 * **`research_cache`**
     * **Purpose:** Caching table.
 Used by another part of the application (the agent), not the scanners.

+**The ETH network is added by default**

+If you want to add a network before launching:

+Before launching the containers, you can add EVM networks for the scanners.
+To do this, you need to add the network in the `init.sql` file using the SQL INSERT command into the `evm_network` table.
+By default, the ETH Mainnet network is already added to the file.

 ## Installation
 Clone the repository (**You must configure the variables in the env files.**)
 ```bash